 Modify instance metadata options for existing instances

-You can modify the following metadata options for existing instances.
+You can modify the following metadata options for existing instances:

-Require the use IMDSv2 on an existing instance.
+Require the use of IMDSv2

-To require the use of IMDSv2
+Restore the use of IMDSv1

 For existing instances, you can change the settings of the PUT